pranjalisr/PranjaliPortfolio/README.md

 ### Prerequisites
 Ensure you have the following installed:
-- Node.js (v16 or later)
+- Node.js (v16 or later, v20 preferred)
 - npm or yarn
-- Docker (optional for containerized deployment)